TFL Bylaws

 B. The Treasurer shall be responsible for collecting the dues, placing the money into a interest-paying account and paying the winners at the end of the season.

-The Treasurer must pay all winners and any money owed to other owners by Feb.
+The treasurer must pay all winners and any money owed to other owners by Feb.
 10.

 Finances